Chicago bank CEO accused of bribing Manafort for administration job

 The indictment is a reminder of the financial crush that was facing Manafort during the same months when he was working as Trump’s campaign chairman, a job he won in part by arguing to Trump that he was independently wealthy and thus able to work for free.

-At Manafort’s trial last year, prosecutors presented evidence that he was in fact swimming in debt while working for the campaign and struggling to juggle mortgages on several pricey properties.
+At Manafort’s trial last year, prosecutors presented evidence that he was swimming in debt while working for the campaign and struggling to juggle mortgages on several pricey properties.

-According to Calk’s indictment, Manafort took a break from his duties running Trump’s campaign on July 27, 2016 to attend an initial meeting in New York with a loan officer to discuss a multimillion dollar loan.
+According to Calk’s indictment, Manafort took a break from his duties running Trump’s campaign on July 27, 2016, to attend an initial meeting in New York with a loan officer to discuss a multimillion-dollar loan.
 Calk joined by video and, according to prosecutors, told Manafort he would be interested in work on Trump’s campaign.
 That same day in Florida, Trump asked at a news conference if Russia could locate deleted emails belong to his opponent, Hillary Clinton.

-Calk did not testify at Manafort’s 2018 trial for bank and tax fraud but other officers from his bank took the stand to describe the unusual process by which the bank approved a loan for Manafort.
+Calk did not testify at Manafort’s 2018 trial for bank and tax fraud, but other officers from his bank took the stand to describe the unusual process by which the bank approved a loan for Manafort.

 Manafort was convicted at trial and later pleaded guilty to additional charges, including acting as an unregistered foreign agent while working for a Ukrainian politician before joining Trump’s campaign.

-He is now serving a 7 ½ year prison sentence.
+Manafort is now serving a 7½-year prison sentence.
 He began cooperating with authorities after his guilty plea.
 Prosecutors have told a judge that he provided evidence both to the special counsel’s investigation and to matters being handled by other prosecutors.
-References to those other investigations have been redacted from documents filed so far in Manafort’s case but it is likely that Manafort provided evidence in Calk’s case.
+References to those other investigations have been redacted from documents filed so far in Manafort’s case, but it is likely that Manafort provided evidence in Calk’s case.

 Calk faces up to 30 years in prison if convicted of the charge of financial institution bribery.